About the BS/MEd Coordinated Program in Dietetics

 Why Become an RDN?

-Are you interested in science as it relates to health?
-The major public health concern in our country is chronic disease such as obesity, heart disease, and diabetes which are promoted by unhealthy nutrition habits and lack of physical activity.
-Registered Dietitian Nutritionists (RDN) are an integral part of the health care team that encourages the prevention and treatment of disease plus promotion of wellness through expert nutrition and food guidance.
-At Montevallo, our Coordinated Program is uniquely integrated within the Exercise and Nutrition Science Department which fully qualifies graduates to make physical activity recommendations as well as offering quality, up to date nutrition assessment, education and counseling advice.
-Registered Dietitian Nutritionists (RDN) work in a variety of settings that includes hospitals, medical clinics, long term care facilities, sports nutrition, corporate wellness, food and agriculture industry, food service management industry, private practice, community and public health agencies, school systems, and research for food companies and universities.
-Prospective students who are strong in the sciences and are interested in improving the health and lives of others in a professional setting should consider the Montevallo Coordinated Program in Dietetics.
+Are you interested in nutrition science as it relates to health?
+Registered Dietitian Nutritionists (RDN) are an integral part of the health care team that encourages the prevention and treatment of disease through expert nutrition and food guidance.
+The undergraduate portion of our program is uniquely integrated within the Exercise and Nutrition Science Department which fully qualifies graduates to make physical activity recommendations as well as offer nutrition education and counseling.
+Registered Dietitian Nutritionists (RDN) work in a variety of settings that includes hospitals, long term care facilities, sports nutrition, corporate wellness, food service management industry, private practice, community agencies, school systems, and in research.
+Prospective students who are strong in the sciences and are interested in improving the health and lives of others in a professional setting should consider the BS/MEd Coordinated Program in Dietetics.

 After January 1, 2024, students must complete a master’s degree to be eligible to sit for the RDN exam.
 More information may be found here: https://www.cdrnet.org/graduatedegree.